dominodatalab/offerings-samples/README.md

 ## Advanced Credential Propagation

 Methods described below extend Domino's Capability to seamlessly achieve Credential Propagation using the methods supported by the underlying Identity Provider that the Domino workload authenticate with.
-Speak to your Domino CSM for more details.
+Speak to your Domino Customer Success Manager or Account Manager for more details.

 ### [IRSA](./advanced-credential-propagation/irsa/README.md)